Nonparametric data segmentation in multivariate time series via joint characteristic functions: Methodology

+In this section we describe our proposed nonparametric moving sum procedure for detecting changes in the joint characteristic function, henceforth referred to as NP-MOJO.
 The identities given in Lemma~\ref{lemma:weight-int-identities} allow for the efficient computation of the statistics approximating $d^{(j)}_\ell$ and their weighted sums, which forms the basis for the NP-MOJO procedure for detecting multiple change points from a multivariate time series $\{X_t\}_{t = 1}^n$ under the model~\eqref{model-eq}.
 Throughout, we present the procedure with a generic kernel $h$ associated with some weight function $w$.
 We first introduce NP-MOJO for the problem of detecting changes in the joint distribution of $Y_t = (X_t, X_{t + \ell})$ at a given lag $\ell \ge 0$, and extend it to the multi-lag problem in Section~\ref{sec:multi}.

 For fixed bandwidth $G \in \mathbb{N}$, NP-MOJO scans the data using a detector statistic computed on neighbouring moving windows of length $G$, which approximates the discrepancy between the local joint characteristic functions of the corresponding windows measured analogously as in~\eqref{eq:test-stat-char}.
 Specifically, the detector statistic at location $k$ is given by the following two-sample $V$-statistic: